micahhausler/logspout-gelf/README.md

 This module allows Logspout to send Docker logs in the GELF format to Graylog via UDP.

 ## Build
-To build, you'll need to fork [Logspout](https://github.com/gliderlabs/logspout), add the following code to `modules.go`
+To build, you'll need to fork [Logspout](https://github.com/gliderlabs/logspout), add the following code to `custom/modules.go`

 ```
 _ "github.com/micahhausler/logspout-gelf"